fredhutchio/r_intro/class1.md

 may also be interested in modifying and running code in the original R markdown file ([`class1.Rmd`](class1.Rmd) in the GitHub repository).

+The course materials webpage is available [here](README.md).
 Materials for all lessons in this course include:

   - [Class 1](class1.md): R syntax, assigning objects, using functions
   - [Class 2](class2.md): Data types and structures; slicing and